ARMmaster17/HIVEbook/Part3/Coding-for-HIVE.md

-# Part 3: Coding for HIVE
-This part is broken up into three sections.
-The first section will walk you through the sample programs.
-The second section will show you how to use the C# library in your existing applications.
-The final section will give a full reference to the HIVIL language and the HIVE API.
 ## 3.1 Sample programs

 If you chose to compile HIVE from source, you may have noticed a folder called *./samples*.
 This folder contains sample programs for you to examine.